pb99u069/cardano-api-documentation/examples/withdrawal.md

 the logic of the script is explained in the lecture, basically it just demands that in order to withdraw the rewards, half of the withdrawl has to go to a specified address (the one used as argument for the typed script)

-so, once the cardano-cli has the script, using the cardano-api it can produce a `StakeCredential` with value `StakeCredentialByScript (ScriptHash sh)`, where `sh` is the script hash obtained with `scriptHash`. finally, the cardano-api provides the `makeStakeAddress` function to build the address.
+So, once the cardano-cli has the script, using the cardano-api it can produce a `StakeCredential` with value `StakeCredentialByScript (ScriptHash sh)`, where `sh` is the script hash obtained with `scriptHash`. finally, the cardano-api provides the `makeStakeAddress` function to build the address.

 ```haskell